Student Rights and Responsibilities

 If you have a complaint about Purchase College, SUNY that you can’t resolve with our campus Ombudsman’s office.

-You can file a compliant with the New York State Education Department about a college or university.
+You can file a complaint with the New York State Education Department about a college or university.

 If you have a complaint regarding federal financial aid that you can’t resolve with our campus Ombudsman’s office.